-Alex Ganum is the owner and head brewer at Upright.
-He grew up drinking his father’s German pilseners and his older brother’s Bells Porter before moving to Portland in 2002.
-After meeting several homebrewers he decided to give it a go and never looked back.
-Seven years later his love of brewing led him to open Upright, a brewery he thinks is as much a part of the community as it is personal.
-Being co-owner of the Grain and Gristle in NE Portland, don't be surprised to catch him there at the bar working on new recipes or just chatting with friends.
-When he doesn’t have beer on his mind Alex is probably thinking about what’s next in the kitchen or on his plate and what digestif to wash it down with.
+Alex Ganum is the founder and head brewer at Upright.
+He grew up in the beer-centric state of Michigan following the Detroit Red Wings while enjoying a fair share of Bells Porter and New Holland Green Hornet before moving to Portland in 2002, where he decided to give brewing a go and never looked back.
+Seven years later he opened Upright and later co-founded the Grain and Gristle and Old Salt Marketplace.
+Don't be surprised to catch him at both bars working on new recipes or catching up on hockey scores.
+When he doesn’t have beer on his mind Alex is probably thinking about what’s next on his plate and what digestif to wash it down with.

-Gerritt Ill has been brewing for five years.
-He fell in love with beer drinking a Sierra Nevada Pale ale at a friend’s house in his home state of New Jersey.
+Gerritt Ill fell in love with beer drinking a Sierra Nevada Pale ale at a friend’s house in his home state of New Jersey.
 After moving to Oregon to be closer to the craft brewing culture of the northwest, he began brewing at home.
-Gerritt’s been with Upright since the beginning, first as an intern and now as a full time employee.
+Gerritt’s been with Upright since the beginning, first as an intern and now as senior brewer.
 He enjoys Upright’s pale, low alcohol beers as well as anything from the Schlenkerla Brewery in Germany.
 Upright sets its watch to Gerritt’s flawless internal clock, though we generally ignore his belief that Ween should be the only music allowed in the brewery.

 Bobby Birk was introduced to brewing beer by his Dad in the garage back in Idaho at the impressionable age of 8.
-He studied brewing at the Siebel Institute in Chicago and Doemans Academy in Munich, Germany in 2010.
+He studied brewing at the Siebel Institute in Chicago and Doemans Academy in Munich in 2010.
 He then spent a few months riding his bike across Europe, drinking beer and enjoying the French, German and Italian countrysides.
 He returned to Portland in 2011 and started as an intern at Upright in October of the same year.
-Bobby was asked to join the team as a Brewer in April of 2012.
-In his free time he can be found riding his bike, camping, bowling or watching the Blazers all while sharing great (and terrible) beers with his family and friends
+Bobby was asked to join the team as a brewer in April of 2012 and typically works the tasting room Sundays.
+In his free time he can be found riding his bike, camping, bowling or watching the Blazers all while sharing great (and terrible) beers with his family and friends.

 Ezra Johnson-Greenough aka Samurai Artist is a lifelong supporter and producer of his 3 favorite arts; illustration, beer and music.
-Designing beer labels for such breweries as Roots Organic Brewing and Upright.
-He also works with indie bands booking and producing shows and festivals like Hopworks Biketobeerfest, The Manor of Art and the Brewers Summer Games.
-In addition, he assisted in the creation of Taplister and produced their videos with “snob” Ritch.
+Between designing beer labels and managing social media and events for several breweries, he keeps his hands in the industry all over Portland and beyond.
 In his free time he brews his own beers, writes The New School beer blog and geeks out on films.

 Steve Cheseborough re-creates the blues and hokum of the 1920s-30s, interspersing the songs with stories, history and humor.
 He sounds like Blind Lemon Jefferson or Bo Carter playing, with Alan Lomax moderating and Groucho Marx adding comments.
 The author of Blues Traveling: the Holy Sites of Delta Blues and one of the stars of Last of the Mississippi Jukes, Cheseborough has the uncanny ability to turn any setting into a 1925 Mississippi jook joint.You can catch him most Sundays at the brewery tasting room.